 1. There Are Nine Islands

 Though all connected, there are three main clusters of islands.
 The western group is home to Flores and Covo.
 In the center, you have Terceira, Graciosa, Faial, São Jorge, and Pico.
 To the east, you have Santa Maria and São Miguel.
 The largest of the islands, Sao Miguel is likely where you’ll fly into.
 You can get between the islands, though it’s not the most straightforward task in the world, and will likely take a combination of flying and ferrying between them.
-If you’re going for a brief amount of time, sticking to Sao Miguel is probably your best bet.
+If you’re going for visiting the Azores for a brief amount of time, sticking to Sao Miguel is probably your best bet.

 2. Each Island Has a Different Vibe